 PAINTINGS CONSERVATION: In 2007 the Archdiocese of Louisville, Kentucky contracted with McKay Lodge Art Conservation Laboratory, Inc. to salvage a seriously deteriorated but very important painting by the Flemish painter Gaspar de Crayer (1584-1669).
 The twelve foot tall oil painting on canvas depicts the conversion of William of Aquitaine by Saint Bernard.
 At the completion of the extensive conservation work at the end of January 2008, the archdiocese will make a long-term loan of the picture to the Speed Art Museum in Louisville, Kentucky, one of the principal museum clients of McKay Lodge Art Conservation Laboratory, Inc. since 1990.
-The picture had long been in the Cathedral of the Assumption in Louisville.
+De Crayer’s Conversion of William of Aquitaine had long been in the Cathedral of the Assumption in Louisville.

 The canvas and paint had already had a hard life by the time someone glued it to plywood, perhaps 30 some years ago.
 The adhesive, a very thick, hard and black film, was similar to what was used to lay linoleum floors and it contained lead.
 Adhesive filled the many canvas losses and there was a considerable amount of insecure paint.